Santa Monica neighborhoods

-The western border of Santa Monica, California, is the 3-mile (4.8 km) stretch of Santa Monica Bay.
-On its other sides, the city is bordered by various districts of Los Angeles: the northwestern border is Pacific Palisades, the eastern border is Brentwood north of Wilshire Boulevard and West Los Angeles south of Wilshire, the northeastern border is generally San Vicente Boulevard up to the Riviera Country Club, the southwestern border is Venice Beach and the southern border is with West Los Angeles and Mar Vista.
+Background

+Santa Monica is a city near Los Angeles, California defined by its location on the coast, resulting in popular beaches, and the tourism that these beaches attract.
+The city is located in Los Angeles County and is northwest of the heart of Los Angeles.

 Santa Monica Canyon

-Part of the Santa Monica Post Office code 90402 but outside the municipal boundaries, Santa Monica Canyon is an adjacent neighborhood is named for the historic land grant Rancho Boca de Santa Monica.
+Part of the Santa Monica Post Office code 90402 but outside the municipal boundaries, Santa Monica Canyon is an adjacent neighborhood and is named for the historic land grant Rancho Boca de Santa Monica.
 The boundary between Santa Monica and Pacific Palisades in this area is Adelaide Drive.

-La Mesa Drive / North of San Vicente
+North of San Vicente / La Mesa Drive

-San Vicente Boulevard is the northernmost major street in Santa Monica.
-The streets north of San Vicente are generally considered a subsection of the North of Montana neighborhood, but distinguished because of La Mesa Drive.
-North of San Vicente the streets are La Mesa Drive, La Mesa Way, Gale Place (developed by one of the area's prolific post-depression contractors, Cecil Gale), Woodacres Road, Esparta Way, Ermont Place, Foxtail Drive, Larkin Place, Winnett Place and Adelaide Place.
+North of San Vicente Boulevard, which is the northernmost major street in Santa Monica, is an area that features some of Santa Monica's largest residential lots.
+These lots have views of the Riviera Country Club, Santa Monica Canyon and the Pacific Ocean.
+These streets are generally considered a subsection of the North of Montana neighborhood, and include La Mesa Drive, La Mesa Way, Gale Place (developed by one of the area's prolific post-depression contractors, Cecil Gale), Woodacres Road, Esparta Way, Ermont Place, Foxtail Drive, Larkin Place, Winnett Place, Adelaide Drive and Adelaide Place.
 This is part of the "North of Montana" 90402 zip code.